 If you become pregnant while on Saxenda, inform your doctor right away.

 Always seek your doctor's advice before you buy Saxenda online in the UK.

-Please inform our doctors if you have diabetes.
+Inform our doctors if you have diabetes.
 Saxenda is contraindicated in people who take insulin or another GLP-1 receptor agonist for the treatment of diabetes.
-In patients with diabetes and taking insulin or sulfonylurea, Saxenda may increase your risk of hypoglycaemia.
+In patients with diabetes, who are currently taking insulin or sulfonylurea, Saxenda may increase your risk of hypoglycaemia.
 Saxenda is not a substitute for insulin.

 Acute pancreatitis has been noticed in patients taking Saxenda.
 Signs of acute pancreatitis include abdominal pain, which may radiate to your back or feel worse after eating, fever, increased heart rate, nausea, vomiting and tenderness when touching the abdomen.

 Before you buy Saxenda, inform our prescriber if you have any thyroid issues (hyperthyroidism or hypothyroidism) and are taking any medicine for a thyroid issue, such as Levothyroxine.
 Saxenda may not be suitable for people with thyroid problems.

 Please inform our doctor of all medications you are currently taking, including those prescribed by your GP, bought over the counter, as well as health and herbal supplements.